RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 ### Bind credentials

-For LDAP servers that require authentication for client queries, the bind credentials can be stored in a secret and referenced in the `RedisEnterpriseCluster` custom resource.
+For LDAP servers that require authentication for client queries, store the bind credentials in a secret and reference them in the `RedisEnterpriseCluster` custom resource.

 1. Create a secret to store the bind credentials.